Blef-team/blef_android_app/README.md

 # Blef Android app
 > The Android app for the game of Blef

-This repository contains the Android Studio project and assets for the iOS game Blef.
+This repository contains the Android Studio project and assets for the Android game Blef.
 The app makes use of the Blef game engine API service.

 ### Game engine API service